 Treatments for epilepsy that can be used along with medicines and surgery may include:

-- Ketogenic diet, which is a diet that tries to force the body to use more fat for energy (instead of sugar) by severely limiting carbohydrates—such as bread, pasta, some fruits and vegetables, and fluids—and total calories.
+- Special diets.
+For example, the ketogenic diet is a diet that tries to force the body to use more fat for energy (instead of sugar) by severely limiting carbohydrates—such as bread, pasta, fruits, and vegetables—and total calories.

-- Vagus nerve stimulator, which is a small device implanted under the skin near your collarbone.
-It is programmed to regularly send weak electrical signals to the vagus nerve in your neck, which in turn sends the signals to your brain at regular intervals to reduce seizures.
-The vagus nerve stimulator may help reduce severe, uncontrolled partial seizures in adults as well as children.
+- Nerve stimulation.
+For example, vagus nerve stimulation sends weak electrical signals to the vagus nerve in your neck, which in turn sends the signals to your brain at regular intervals to reduce seizures.

 Other Places To Get Help